“There is something about the outside of a horse that is good for the inside of a man.” -Winston Churchill

 By Time raced briefly at nearby Longacres racetrack in Renton.
 While fast in her workouts, By Time put on the brakes when it came time to face the fierce competition at the starting gate.
 After only a few races, Army and Betty decided to breed the mare, and Betty tried her hand at training the foals herself.

 By Time’s third foal, Colonel Bob, a 17’1 hand bay with three white socks (pictured above), was her most successful.
 In a single day in 1953, Colonel Bob broke his maiden (won his first race), set the track record at Longacres, and won the Breeders' Stake.
-Colonel Bob and many more of the family thoroughbreds went on to race successfully throughout California and Arizona in the 1950s and ’60s.
-In fact, By Time is the direct ancestor of five generations of horses, which have all been cared for by Army and Betty's descendants.
+Colonel Bob and many more of the family thoroughbreds went on to race successfully at Longacres and throughout California and Arizona in the 1950s through the ‘80s.
+In fact, By Time is the direct ancestor of six generations of horses, which have all been cared for by Army and Betty's descendants.

 Betty was an attentive, intuitive trainer and caretaker for her horses, but she put even more of her nurturing efforts into her daughters, Gloria and Betty Lou.
 For Gloria’s fourth birthday, in 1942, her mother bought her a saddle.
 She received a Welsh pony to go with it soon after.
 The pony, named Babe, was shaped like a wine barrel with legs, but she had a refined head and a shiny blood-bay coat.
 The pony lived in the big pasture behind the farmhouse, which stands at the end of Bond Street to this day.
 Gloria visited her grandparents every Sunday on the farm during World War II.
 Gloria helped milk her grandfather’s family dairy cow and watching him pour the fresh milk into the cream separator in the cool basement.
 Gloria’s first riding lessons on Babe were in that same pasture behind the Bond Street house.
 And the lessons sparked a love affair with horses that remains the beating heart of the farm for generations to come .